Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Preliminaries

-A \emph{measurable partition} $\xi$ of $X$ is a collection $\xi = \{ A_{i} \describe i \in J \}$ consisting of countably many mutually disjoint sets in $\mathcal{B}$, where $J$ is a countable (i.e., finite or countably infinite) index set.
+We denote by $\mathcal{B}$ the $\sigma$-algebra of all Borel sets on $X$.
+A \emph{measurable partition} $\xi$ of $X$ is a collection $\xi = \{ A_{i} \describe i \in J \}$ consisting of countably many (i.e., either finite or countably infinite) mutually disjoint sets in $\mathcal{B}$, where $J$ is the index set.
 The measurable partition $\xi$ is finite if the index set $J$ is a finite set.